2. ...But you need a 4x4 for safe Namibia driving

 The sand is annoying, but it sure is beautiful, albeit a little monotonous after 2 weeks in Namibia!

-You can’t entirely trust Google Maps’ estimated travel times—they will almost always be longer IRL.
-If you get a 2WD, they’ll be A LOT longer.
 You can, however, trust Google Maps in Namibia to navigate you.
 Maybe pick up a paper map at the airport just to be on the safe side, if you like being on the safe side.
 If not, and you find yourself on a “P road”, you’re probably on the way to somebody’s farm.
 Turn back and try again.

 Ijaba Lodge at Buschfeld is the best accommodation outside of Etosha NP

-There are gas stations fairly regularly throughout the country—enough that you can drive without stressing, but not enough that you can wait until the last minute to fill up.
+There are gas or petrol stations fairly regularly throughout the country—enough that you can drive without stressing, but not enough that you can wait until the last minute to fill up.
 Err on the side of caution and top up when you have the chance.

 It’s not that rare for gas stations to run out of gas either, so plan ahead and know where your options are located.
-If you’re running on less than half of a tank, you should prioritize stopping at the next gas station you find.
+If you’re running on less than half of a tank, you should prioritize stopping at the next fuel station you find.

-Gas/fuel prices in Namibia are cheap, costing around NAD 20 (USD 1.40) per liter, which is NAD 78 (USD 5.20) per gallon in February 2023.
+Gas/fuel prices in Namibia are cheap, costing around NAD 22-24 (USD 1.33-1.45) per liter, which is NAD 83-91 (USD 5-5.50) per gallon in 2026.

 I had only good experiences with the local drivers in Namibia, which is more than I can say for the other tourists I tried sharing the road with.